The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 QHow often should I wash my hair if I have seborrheic dermatitis?

-More frequently than you might think — but with the right formula.
-Infrequent washing allows sebum and scale to accumulate, feeding Malassezia and worsening the inflammatory cycle.
-Daily or every-other-day washing with a pH-balanced clinical formula is appropriate for most SD patients.
-The concern about "over-washing" damaging hair applies to harsh sulfate shampoos — not to pH-balanced clinical cleansers like the Normalizing Base Wash that are designed for frequent use.
-During active flares, alternating the Dandruff Wash every other wash maximizes antifungal coverage without creating barrier disruption from daily pharmaceutical shampoo use.
+More often than you might think — but with the right formula.
+Infrequent washing lets sebum and scale accumulate, which feeds the cycle.
+Daily or every-other-day washing with a pH-balanced clinical formula suits most people with SD.
+The warning about "over-washing" applies to harsh sulfate shampoos, not to gentle pH-balanced cleansers designed for frequent use.
+During an active flare, alternating in the Dandruff Wash every other wash keeps coverage without the barrier disruption of daily medicated shampoo.

 QDoes diet affect seborrheic dermatitis?

-Diet influences SD primarily through two pathways.
-High-glycemic foods (refined carbohydrates, sugar, alcohol) increase insulin and IGF-1, which stimulate sebaceous gland activity and androgen production — directly feeding the sebum overproduction that drives Malassezia growth.
-Dietary patterns also influence systemic inflammation and gut microbiome health, which in turn affect scalp immune regulation.
-While dietary triggers are highly individual, many SD patients report clear flare associations with alcohol, sugar, and dairy.
-The Kapynatura Depure formula supports liver and digestive detoxification to reduce the systemic inflammatory load that manifests at the scalp level.
+Diet appears to influence SD mainly through two routes.
+High-glycemic foods raise insulin and IGF-1, which stimulate sebaceous gland activity — feeding the sebum overproduction underneath the condition.
+Diet also influences systemic inflammation and gut health, which affect immune regulation.
+Dietary triggers are highly individual, but many people report flare associations with alcohol, sugar, and dairy.
+Kapynatura dePure offers botanical support for liver and digestive function alongside those changes.

-• Okwundu, N., et al. (2022).
-Seborrheic dermatitis as a potential inflammatory trigger in CCCA: A systematic review.
+• Okwundu N, et al. (2022).
+Seborrheic dermatitis as a potential inflammatory trigger in central centrifugal cicatricial alopecia: a systematic review.
 Journal of the American Academy of Dermatology.
+PubMed

 Stop the cycle.